-Choose a policy type from the Web Security Manager menu.
-Find t Find the required policy name in the policies table.
-Click Click the cell link in the Protocols and Client Applications column on the same row.
-Choose Define Custom Settings from the drop-down list in the Edit Protocols and Client Applications Settings pane (if not already set). a regular expression in the Custom Client Applications field that matches the client application rish to define.
-Enter additional regular expressions on new lines as required. $\mathbf{\rho}$ ρ Tip Click Example Client Application Patterns for examples of regular expressions.
+- Step 1 Choose a policy type from the Web Security Manager menu. - Step 2 Find the required policy name in the policies table. - Step 3 Click the cell link in the Protocols and Client Applications column on the same row. - Step 4 Choose Define Custom Settings from the drop-down list in the Edit Protocols and Client Applications Settings pane (if not already set). - Step 5 Enter a regular expression in the Custom Client Applications field that matches the client application you wish to define.
+Enter additional regular expressions on new lines as required.

+ip Click Example Client Application Patterns for examples of regular expressions.